A PHP Developer in The JavaScript World

 File structure

-Now, go and reorganize your current three files (server.js
+Now, go and reorganize your current three files (server.js, index.html, custom.js) according to the new structure.

 bower_components/ # frontend modules installed by bower